accordproject/template-engine/README.md

 At a high-level the template engine converts a TemplateMark DOM to an AgreementMark DOM, evaluating JavaScript expressions for conditional sections and formulae, and replaces variable references with variable values from the supplied agreement data.

+> Note: Use the @accordproject/markdown-transform project to convert templates to TemplateMark and to convert AgreementMark to output formats (HTML, PDF, DOCX etc.)

 ## Install

 ```